Proven-Paradox/shaper-system/Handbook.md

 #### Elemental Attunement
 When you gain this Lesson, pick one of the following: Fire, Cold, Sky, Earth, Light, or Dark.
 Whenever you use an Ability with the [Elemental] tag, you may chose to deal damage of the corresponding type.
 Special: You may take this Lesson more than once, choosing a different element each time.
 The first time you gain an Ability with the [Elemental] tag, you also automatically gain Elemental Attunement for free once.
-Every additional instance of this Lesson costs 3 XP.
+Every instance of this Lesson costs 3 XP.

 #### First to Act
 Increase your Initiative modifier by your [Hero Tier](#hero-tier).
 Also, you gain Boon +2 on Initiative rolls.